gprossliner/docker-bridgenw-dump/README.md

 ## Tests

-Currently there are neigher Unit nor Integration Tests.
+Currently there are neither Unit nor Integration Tests.
 The docker-bridgenw-dump tool has been tested manually on Ubuntu 18.04.3 LTS, and Docker version 18.09.7, build 2d0083d.

+Tested on Windows Version	10.0.18363 Build 18363, and Docker for Windows version 19.03.5, build 633a0ea.

 ## Return Codes